 You’d think that being a little extra brainy would help you avoid the social faux pas of judging someone based on their looks, but as it turns out, even if you’re smart and more aware of the various cultures around you, you’re still prone to making the mistake of stereotyping.
 In fact, you’re even more likely to make this mistake.
 Those are the findings of a new study in the Journal of Experimental Psychology: General.

 According to the study’s lead author, David Lick, a postdoctoral researcher in New York University’s Department of Psychology, “superior cognitive abilities are often associated with positive outcomes, such as academic achievement and social mobility.
 However, our work shows that some cognitive abilities can have negative consequences—specifically, that people who are adept at detecting patterns are especially quick to learn and apply social stereotypes.”
-Here are even more habits of smart people.

 For the study, more than 1,257 participants were invited to complete six online experiments.
 Tests included studying a series of various male faces with a given set of behavior descriptions.
 The faces had been purposefully altered so that certain facial features, like a wide nose, were described and associated with a negative stereotype.
 After looking at the faces, participants played a trust game, choosing how much money to give an avatar partner that displayed similar facial characteristics to the ones they were just shown.
 Despite the avatars being unrelated to the previous facial recognition tasks, participants gave less money to avatars whose facial features, such as a wide nose, were associated with negative behaviors.